Wishing you knew more about Aboriginal culture? Search no more.

 Prepare yourself mentally for potential disappointment.
 "The three-part test for Aboriginality is an 'all or nothing' test," says Emily, and blames colonisation for some Aboriginal people's failure to fulfill all three parts of the definition.
 The confirmation letters remind her of the old certificates of exemption issued during Australia’s White Australia policy era.

 Organisations to contact are, for example:

 - Your Local Aboriginal Land Council.

-- If family members were removed from your family (Stolen Generations), you can contact LinkUp.
+- If family members were removed from your family (Stolen Generations), you can get help with finding your family.

 Review the lyrics of Cher's song Half-breed and listen to the song on YouTube (see video below).